roman-milk/roman-milk.github.io/eco-friendly-cleaning.md

  "Oh no!" she giggled.
 "Not my hiney, mister!
 Please, not in my bottom!
 I'm still a virgin back there."

  Right.
 I aimed my cock between her cheeks, guiding the head in, and pushed mightily.
 She groaned, and pushed back as I slowly sunk in.
-Report_Story #2